Skip to main content

 • Wear loose-fitting clothing for easy access to the arm and shoulder.
 The vaccine is given by injection into the muscle on your shoulder.

-Whattoexpect.PNGDepending on the vaccination centre you visit, the steps once you arrive may vary.
+Whattoexpect.PNGDepending on the pharmacy or clinic you visit, the steps once you arrive may vary.
 At most sites, the process will work like this:

 1. Your ID will be verified and you’ll be asked to wait for an available immunizer.